 It’s hard to believe that you are standing at the heart of a metropolis.

 Although the fortress was dismantled, the old town is able to retain its layout of streets and buildings.
 Inside and at the foot of the ramparts – the Grund – is where people lived and engaged in businesses.
 In this area, you can certainly find Luxembourg’s national dish Judd mat Gaardebounen (smoked collar of pork with broad beans)in a restaurant along the Alzette.
 The ancient Abbey of Neumünster is the worship place and the landmark of this borough.

-The Upper Town was reserved for the aristocrat families and major religious communities where they built mansions and official institutions.
-Noteworthy buildings in this area are the Grand Ducal Palace and the Notre-Dame Cathedral Luxembourg.
+The Upper Town was reserved for the aristocratic families and major religious communities where they built mansions and official institutions.
+Noteworthy buildings in this area are the Grand Ducal Palace and the Notre Dame Cathedral Luxembourg.
 The Upper Town also grants a sweeping view of the Grund and the beautiful Pétrusee Valley.

 Tips for visiting Luxembourg

-- Walking is the best way to explore Luxembourg’s Old Town as the streets in this area are relatively narrow, sloping and car parks are rare.
-The best place to make good photos of the Old Town is along Chemin de la Corniche.
+- Walking is the best way to explore Luxembourg’s Old Town as the streets in this area are relatively narrow, and sloping and car parks are rare.
+The best place to take good photos of the Old Town is along Chemin de la Corniche.

-- The height from the Grund to the Upper Town is over 65 metres, so be prepared for a lot of steps.
+- The height from the Grund to the Upper Town is over 65 meters, so be prepared for a lot of steps.
 Lifts are also available at some positions.

 - Another alternative is taking the bus.
 However, most buses only run along the Montée de Clausen (the rampart).
 A few runs to the Grund, but not so frequent.
 Since March 2020, using public transport in Luxembourg is free of charge.
 The scheme applies to both residents and tourists.